sinasami/ai-automation-system/README.md

 This project is open source and available under the MIT License.

-## 💡 Why I Built This

-As someone who was tired of manually filling out countless job applications and forms, I created this system to automate the tedious parts of online work.
-It's designed to be powerful yet simple, secure yet accessible.

----

 *Star this repo if it helps you save time!*